nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 1. consistent

 ##### Cons
-But if you've ever written a lot of them you always run into some of the problems I'll list:
+But if you've ever written a lot of unit tests you may have run into some of the problems listed:

-1. coupling of tests with implementation
+1. coupling of tests with implementation (resulting in a lot of refactoring as requirements change)
 1. hard to test from the user perspective
 1. hard to test complicated workflows
 1. provides fake confidence in functionality (_I wrote a bunch of unit tests!?! ... but they didn't really test the thing you did in the database_)

 I've found that unit tests are great in certain situtations.
 When you want to test individual functions and algorithms.
 They let you quickly answer questions: does `my_cool_function(foo: any)` actually return `bar: Thing`?
 It doesn't make much sense to write a complete system test for this.
 But at the same time it depends on what `my_cool_function` is doing and where it's being used in your application's stack.
-This leads me to my next, and favorite, form of testing
+This leads me to my next, and favorite, form of testing.

 #### Integration Testing

 Integration testing is the act of testing multiple units of code at once. _What does this really mean?_ Well it depends.
 It really is up to you.
 I would argue anything that isn't a unit test can be considered integration tests.
-API Tests are a form of integration tests and so are system tests.
+Modern software is complicated and consist of countless number of nested and interrelated fucntions.
+So it becomes a point of further classification, for example: api testing, greybox testing, system testings.
+Some examples of integration tests that come to mind:

+* testing a function that depends on many more functions
+* end-to-end testing (those are a lot of functions 😄)
+* testing your backend's internal _service_ layer mocking out a database (or not)

 This ambigiouty is a double edged sword.
 Ultimately, it's up to you the software practitioner to define what they mean to your and your team.

+I tend to treat integration tests as slimmed down system tests where I codify contracts at api boundries and test in a reliable and consistent way where I swap out unreliable and non-determistic components with ones that adhere to those component's contract's but whose test-friendly implementations allow my teams to more efficienly test their code and and workflows always trying to test the non-determinist and complex nature of the systems.

-I tend to view integration tests as slimmed down system tests where I codify contracts at api boudries.
-This sentimate isn't shared by a lot of folks.
-But I've found if you start breaking down your system into functional areas and interactions between them as codifiable contracts and test those contracts - testing and developing becomes much easier.
+I've found that tthis sentiment isn't shared by a lot of folks.
+But I've found if you start breaking down your system into smaller digestable chunks and the interactions between them as codifiable contracts and test those contracts - testing and developing becomes much easier, faster, and a little more fun.

 ##### Pros
 1. Allows for expressing complex user scenarios